Each Secondary Spanish Education graduate program has its own set of pre-requisites. Please refer to the graduate programs page for specific details.

-- A passing score on the New York State Academic Literacy Skills Test (ALST), Educating All Students Test (EAS) or Content Specialty Test - Spanish (CST).
+- A passing score on the Educating All Students Test (EAS) or the Content Specialty Test - Spanish (CST) AND an evaluation fo Advanced-Low or higher on ACTFL's Oral Proficiency Interview (OPI).
 (A copy of the test scores must be submitted to your advisor.)

 During the student teaching semester you will register for:

-- EDUC 7600G: Student Teaching (2 credits) - This is a full-time, full-semester, supervised teaching experience in the New York City Public Schools.
+- EDSE 7600G: Student Teaching in Middle and Secondary Education (2 credits) - This is a full-time, full-semester, supervised teaching experience in the New York City Public Schools.

-- EDUC 7603G: Seminar in Student Teaching in Secondary Schools (1 credit)
+- EDSE 7603G: Seminar in Student Teaching in Secondary Schools (1 credit)

-- EDUC 1900G: Child Abuse and Health Education Seminar (0 credits)
+- EDUC 1900G: Workshop on Child Abuse Identification, Violence Prevention, Dignity for All Students (DASA), and Other Professional Topics Seminar (0 credits)

 To be recommended for certification, teacher candidates must:

 - Complete the Master's degree program with a GPA of 3.0 or better and apply for graduation.

 - Successfully complete the student teaching semester (if applicable).